-The federal government has substantially reduced its funding role, leaving the burden almost entirely with local governments.
-At the same time, the political stars may be aligning for a significant new federal infrastructure funding bill.
-While the vast majority of funds invested in clean water infrastructure will continue to be from local sources.
+The Federal Government has substantially reduced its funding role over the years, leaving the burden almost entirely with local governments.
+At the same time, the Trump Administration and Congress have been unable to advance a significant new federal infrastructure funding initiative.
+This means the vast majority of funds invested in clean water infrastructure will continue to come from local sources.

-At the same time, many local governments and their utilities are facing huge affordability challenges.
-Some have shrinking rate bases, but even those with growing populations are witnessing growing segments of their rate base that are unable to afford the rising costs of clean water.
-In short, local infrastructure investments are disproportionately impacting the poorest segments of communities’ populations.
+Many local governments and their utilities are facing huge affordability challenges.
+Some have shrinking rate bases, but even those with growing populations have increasing segments of their rate base that are unable to afford the rising costs of clean water.
+In short, local infrastructure investments are disproportionately impacting the poorest segments of communities across the country.

 decrees, which are often the largest drivers of clean water infrastructure that any community undertakes.
 But the document, which was written in the context of combined sewer overflow compliance, has never been updated and is now grossly outdated

 and uninformed by modern economic conditions.
 Most concerning, it continues to rely heavily on median household income (MHI) as the key indicator of affordability.